VulpesAI/Prueba_salomon/SalomonAI_Organizado/services/core-api/docs/APP_HOSTING.md

    * `FIREBASE_PRIVATE_KEY` → value of `private_key` from the JSON file (ensure escaped `\n` are preserved).
 4. (If not already set) add `JWT_SECRET` following the generation guidance above.
 5. Click **Save** to redeploy the service with the new runtime variables.

+### Selecting the runtime profile

+Firebase App Hosting deployments default to the minimal profile.
+Set `CORE_API_PROFILE=minimal` explicitly if you want to force the lightweight mode (no Kafka/Qdrant/scheduler/NLP).
+When the backing services are provisioned, flip the variable to `CORE_API_PROFILE=full` and redeploy so the Core API enables the complete module set.

 ## CORS configuration examples